 Need a list of ideas for conversation starters for your young teen or tween boy?
 I did, so I sat down and made a list.
-I thought this list would be helpful to other moms so I’m sharing.
+I thought this list would be helpful to other moms so I’m sharing my tips and ideas for Young Teen and Tween Boy Conversation Starters for Modern Moms to help you with your relationships with your own children.

 I have three boys, one is a new teen and my middle is a tween.
 It’s getting harder and harder for me to talk to my older two boys yet I want to be there for them as a mom.
 At times, I feel them pulling away from me so I have come up with some ideas to get them to open up to talk with me, even if it’s just about lunch or friends.
 Talking about trivial things will help keep our conversation streams going so they will feel more comfortable talking about more topics with me.
 I want them to feel they can share important or scary stuff with me too.